twl8n/clojure-web-sql-app/README.md

 [Leiningen for automating Clojure projects without setting your hair on fire](https://leiningen.org)

+You only need to create the database once.
+Every time you want to run the app, do the "lein run ..." as below.

+This demo server runs on port 8080 instead of the normal http port 80.

 ```
 > cat schema.sql| sqlite3 expmgr.db
 > lein run < /dev/null > run.log 2>&1 &